Captain Tsubasa: Captain Tsubasa

 At the beginning of the story, Tsubasa and his mom both move to the city of Nankatsu, a fictional town in Shizuoka Prefecture well known for their talented elementary school football teams and where Tsubasa meets Ryo Ishizaki, a football-loving young student who often sneaks out from his mother's public bath houses and chores to play football.
-He meets Sanae Nakazawa (also known as Anego) an enthusiastic girl who also loves football and helps cheer the Nankatsu high school team on and Genzo Wakabayashi, a highly talented young goalkeeper whom he soon challenges to a game in Nankatsu's annual sports festival.
+He meets Sanae Nakazawa (also known as Anego), an enthusiastic girl who also loves football and helps cheer the Nankatsu high school team on and Genzo Wakabayashi, a highly talented young goalkeeper whom he soon challenges to a game in Nankatsu's annual sports festival.
 He also meets Roberto Hongo, one of the best Brazilian footballers in the world who is a friend of Tsubasa's father and who starts living with Tsubasa and his mother in order to train Tsubasa.
 Roberto becomes a mentor to Tsubasa and helps him to harness his football skills, convincing him to join Nankatsu Elementary School and its fledgling elementary school football team, which Roberto later coaches as he passes his techniques onto Tsubasa.

 Tsubasa meets Taro Misaki, who has travelled around Japan due to his father's job and soon joins Nankatsu.
-The two become the best of friends on the pitch and real life, forming a partnership soon to be renowned as the "Golden Duo" or "dynamic duo" of Nankatsu.
-Soon Tsubasa and his Nankatsu team start taking on the best of elementary school football, meeting such talented players as Kojiro Hyuga, Ken Wakashimazu, Jun Misugi, Hikaru Matsuyama and many others.
-Tsubasa's Nankatsu squad wins numerous youth national championships and he wins the U-17 World Championships for Japan by defeating Italy 2–1, Argentina 5–4 in the group stages, France 4–4 in the semifinals and eventually defeat West Germany 3–2 in the finals before leaving the country to play in Brazil.
+The two become friends, forming a partnership known as the "Golden Duo" or "Dynamic Duo" of Nankatsu.
+Tsubasa and his Nankatsu team start taking on other elementary school football teams, meeting players such as Kojiro Hyuga and Ken Wakashimazu from the Toho Academy, Jun Misugi from the Musashi school, and Hikaru Matsuyama from the Furano school in Hokkaido.
+Tsubasa's Nankatsu squad wins numerous Youth National Championships and he wins the FIFA U-16 World Championship for Japan by defeating goalkeeper Gino Hernandez's Italy 2–1, Juan Diaz and Alan Pascal's Argentina 5–4 in the group stages, Elle Sid Pierre's France 4–4 in the semifinals and defeating Karl-Heinz Schneider's West Germany 3–2 in the finals before leaving the country to play in Brazil.